opensearch-project/opensearch-py-ml/docs/source/cli/index.rst

 Version Information
 ~~~~~~~~~~~~~~~~~~~

-The CLI feature is available from opensearch-py-ml version X.X.X and later.
+The CLI feature is available from opensearch-py-ml version 1.2.0 and later.

 Installation
 ~~~~~~~~~~~~

 To install the CLI feature:

-``pip install opensearch-py-ml==X.X.X``
+``pip install opensearch-py-ml``

 Verifying Installation
 ~~~~~~~~~~~~~~~~~~~~~~